krakphp/presenter/README.md

     ],
     "require": {
         "krak/presenter": "~2.0",

-        "doctrine/cache": "~1.0" // only if you use the CachePresenter
+        /* only if you use the CachePresenter */ "doctrine/cache": "~1.0",

+        /* include if you use the EventListener\ViewListener */
+        "symfony/event-dispatcher": "~2.0",
+        "symfony/http-kernel": "~2.0",
+        "symfony/http-foundation": "~2.0",

+        /* include if you use the Provider\ViewPresenterServiceProvder */
+        "pimple/pimple": "~3.0"
     }
 }
 ```